 Coming down out of the mountains I was treated to the best views yet.
 Unfortunately point-and-shoot cameras like the one I am using don’t capture depth well at all so these pale in comparison to what it was really like.

 My impression of Mindanao, especially on this leg of my trip, is that all the things that I found unpleasant about the Philippines were fixed in Mindanao: People still lived close together, but not on top of each other; horses, instead of being skinny little things, looked healthy and strong; there was uncultivated land; etc. It was refreshing.
 If I were to live anywhere in the Philippines it would be in Mindanao.
-This is an unexpected idea, I was wary of even visiting Mindanao because of all of the sensationalized media reports of stuff that had been going on in Mindanao.
-It has been perfectly safe so far.
+This is an unexpected idea, I was wary of even visiting Mindanao because of all of the reports of terrorist-related activity in Mindanao.
+It has been perfectly safe… so far.
 I am almost certain that I could even take my trip through ARMM territory and be safe, but I’m not going to test that out.
-Below are some photos that illustrate why I like Mindanao so much; I found a pleasant little community in a valley up in the mountains.
+Below is a photo that illustrate why I like Mindanao so much; I found a pleasant little community in a valley up in the mountains.

 The rest of my trip to Malaybalay was increasingly unpleasant because it was starting to get dark and I was getting anxious, not wanting to drive through mosquitoe valley.
 But I did and it just as bad as the night before.
 I eventually got to Malaybalay, a small town in between Davao and Cagayan de Oro.
-It was the last night of their yearly festival so after checking into Small World Hotel (good value) I roamed around the city and found some dinner.
-I didn’t sleep well that night.
+It was the last night of their yearly festival so after checking into Small World Hotel (which was a good value but I don’t recall the price), I roamed around the city and found some dinner.

 The next day I checked out and headed north to Cagayan de Oro.
 The road was ok, but not like the road from Davao to Malaybalay.
 The view coming into Cagayan was very beautiful though.